Sunrise Photo Ideas for Landscape Photography

 When the sky is filled with colorful clouds, be sure to set your horizon line low so the sky is the focal point.

-In this picture, she placed the horizon line higher up in the frame, but the sky is still the main focal point.
+In the picture above, she placed the horizon line higher up in the frame, but the sky is still the main focal point.
+The darker foreground is a nice balance to contrast against the golden sky above.

 Similar Posts